 Would you like to master the art of rapport building and networking?

-Would you like to help others move past negative or self sabataging behaviours?
+Would you like to help others move past negative or self sabotaging behaviours?

-If you answered yes then the Kitching Whittaker Enneagram could be for you.
+If you answered yes then the Enneagram Adventure could be for you.

-The Kitching Whittaker Enneagram is based on the original Enneagram system created in AD375.
+The Enneagram Adventure is based on the original Enneagram system created in AD375.